-Stata-MCP Overview
+MCP-for-Stata Overview

-What is Stata-MCP and Stata?
+What is MCP-for-Stata and Stata?

-Why Stata-MCP?
+Why MCP-for-Stata?

 Stata remains the dominant analytical engine in empirical social science research.
 In China's economics discipline alone, over 80% of published articles are empirical studies, with more than 98.4% utilizing Stata for analysis.
 This prevalence stems from Stata's mature ecosystem, methodological completeness, and reliability in reproducing published research.